marcov/non-tech-notes/docs/English/Idioms.md

 ## Go the extra mile
 To do more than one is required to do.

+## No frills
+- Without unnecessary extras.
+- A no-frills or no frills service or product is one for which the non-essential features have been removed to keep the price low.

 ## On point
 Relevant and appropriate to what is happening or being discussed.